gadicc/meteor-messageformat/README.md

 * The main package is now `msgfmt:core`.

 * The translation UI is now a separate package, `msgfmt:ui`.
+By default, it's deployed to production too.
+If you want translation in your dev environment only, use `msgfmt:ui-dev-only` *instead* (not both).

 * `mf_extract` is no more.
 Install `msgfmt:extract` and forget about it, everything is automatic.